 Creating a Quarto Document

-Newer versions of RStudio (2022.07.1 and later) come with Quarto installed.
+Versions of RStudio starting with 2022.07.1 come with Quarto installed.
 To check your RStudio version, click RStudio in the top menu bar, then click About RStudio.
 If you have an older version of RStudio, update it now by reinstalling it, as outlined in Chapter 1.
 Quarto should then be installed for you.

 Once you’ve installed Quarto, create a document by clicking File4New File4Quarto Document.
-You’ll see a menu, shown in Figure 10-1, that looks like the one used to create an R Markdown document.
+You should see a menu, shown in Figure 10-1, that looks like the one used to create an R Markdown document.

 [F10001.png]